ipython/ipython-website/index.rst

                     <p style="margin:2em">
-                    If you have benefited from John's many contributions, please say thanks in the way that would matter most to him.
-Please consider making a donation to
-                    the <a href="http://numfocus.org/johnhunter/">John Hunter Memorial
+                    If you have benefited from John's many contributions, please say thanks in the way that would matter most to him: by making a donation to the <a href="http://numfocus.org/johnhunter/">John Hunter Memorial
                     Fund</a>.</p>
                 </td>